-The Road Bear rental fleet consists of RV's manufactured by Coachmen and Thor, with the Coachman brand dominating the fleet makeup.
+The Road Bear RV rental fleet consists of RV's manufactured by Coachmen and Thor, with around about a 50/50 split between the two.
 They have all the latest design mod cons, including slide outs, latest bench space design as well as some generous sized bathrooms.
 There is very little branding on the fleet, with a simple logo, name and web address on the back.

 The fleet currently operates with around 650 RV's all of which are 1 year old or less, making this a premium quality company.
 All RVs come with a generator permanently installed.